leecourt98/leecourt98.github.io/cv/index.md

 BS in Mathematics, minor in Statistics from University of California, Los Angeles

 ### Work Experience
-Research Associate, Public Policy Institute of California
+- Research Associate, Public Policy Institute of California -- January 2018 - present

-Evaluation, Operations, and Research Associate, ScholarMatch
+- Evaluation, Operations, and Research Associate, ScholarMatch -- July 2016 - December 2017

 ### Published Work
 For a full list, see [here](https://leecourt98.github.io/published-work/).